ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Active open is the action of establishing a connection to an endpoint presumed to be listening for incoming connection requests, commonly used by clients in client-server interactions.
-Active open is supported by this Interface through the Initiate action:
+Active open is supported by this interface through the Initiate action:

 Connection.Initiate()

-Before calling Initiate(), the caller must have initialized the Connection during the pre-establishment phase with local and remote endpoint specifiers, as well as all parameters necessary for candidate selection.
-After calling Initiate, no further parameters may be bound to the Connection.
+Before calling Initiate, the caller must have initialized the Connection during the pre-establishment phase with local and remote endpoint specifiers, as well as all parameters necessary for candidate selection.
+After calling Initiate, no further parameters may be bound to the Connection, and no subsequent establishment call may be made on the Connection.

 Once Initiate is called, the candidate Protocol Stack(s) may cause one or more transport-layer connections to be created to the specified remote endpoint.